 Whether it’s through a sales call, marketing email, in-person meeting, or web chat, the key parts you need to build a powerful sales pitch remain the same.
-Below are 4 important elements your sales pitch should always have.
+Check out these 4 sales pitch examples and learn just why they’re so effective.

 Make your message feel personal, so prospects see it isn’t another generic marketing pitch.
-Show that you know about them and their needs and are reaching out to them specifically to help.
+Show that you understand them and their needs.
+That way, you aren’t reaching out to sell something – you’re reaching out to help.

-It’s a common sales mistake to focus too much on how great your product or service is and not enough on why prospects need it.
-You can do this by researching their specific needs and drawing attention to how your product or service addresses those needs.
+It’s a common sales mistake to focus too much on how great your product or service is.
+Then it’s easy to neglect the reasons why it matters to your prospects.
+So start by researching their specific needs, and then draw attention to how your product or service addresses those needs.

 Say you’re pitching a social media management tool, for example.
 You could check out your prospects’ social profiles and note any gaps in their posting and engagement.
 Draw attention to these personal pain points in the beginning of your sales pitch, and then position your product as a solution.

-If your prospect knows anything about your product, they probably already realize how it can help them address a pain point.
+If your prospect knows anything about your product, they probably already know how it can help them.
 The real challenges are illustrating: